 As I mentioned in “A Reintroduction: The Prologue,” I intend to post edited chapters every few weeks.
 Here’s a sample from Chapter 14.
 As always, feedback is STRONGLY encouraged via the contact tab or comments section.

 I turned to the craned back heaving over the edge of the toilet seat, spindly arms shaking, her whole frail frame shaking, meek face in between.
 It was Becky.
+I didn’t even notice her when I walked in.

 And I stood stuck like a stroke in a place I knew existed but could never fathom, the difference between knowing about and experiencing, the difference between staying young and growing up.
 So lost in her own sickness, in not eating, in sticking her finger down her throat, she looked like an exhibit in the Museum of Natural History.